top of page

 MY JOURNEY

-Another shift happened shortly after this; I broke my ankle on a hike and couldn't ride for a year.
-I watched The Path of the Horse and learned about Linda Kohanov's and Mark Rashid's work with horses.
-I immediately bought their books which opened my eyes to a beautiful way of connecting with myself and horses.
-Once my ankle was healed enough to walk, I started exploring groundwork, particularly liberty, with my horses, and this sparked a whole new passion in me.
+I found and watched The Path of the Horse and discovered Linda Kohanov's and Mark Rashid's work with horses.
+I immediately bought their books and immersed myself in them while my ankle was healing.
+Their books opened my eyes to a beautiful way of connecting with myself and horses.
+Once my ankle was healed enough to walk, I started exploring groundwork, particularly liberty, with my horses, and this sparked a whole new passion in me!

 bottom of page